 Burger uses the passé technique of starting the story in the middle, telling the first half of the film in flashback and letting it “catch up with itself” in the middle, thereby distracting us more than misdirecting us, for there was no compelling reason to do so, other than to call attention to how smart he fancied himself for doing so.

-Set in 1900 Vienna (with Philip Glass’s soundtrack unmistakably evoking the period) we discover that the Crown Prince’s betrothed, Duchess Sophie, (played with sensual style and bangin’ buttocks by Jessica Biel) is Eisenheim’s love of his youth; accidentally re-discovering each other during one of Eisenheim’s toast-of-the-town performances, she decides to flee the Prince and do the anonymous country girl shuffle with Eisenheim.
+Set in 1900 Vienna (with Philip Glass‘s soundtrack unmistakably evoking the period) we discover that the Crown Prince’s betrothed, Duchess Sophie, (played with sensual style and bangin’ buttocks by Jessica Biel) is Eisenheim’s love of his youth; accidentally re-discovering each other during one of Eisenheim’s toast-of-the-town performances, Sophie decides to flee the Prince and do the anonymous country girl shuffle with Eisenheim.

 This sets in motion a chain of events that are not what they seem.
 At one point, the story seemed to thankfully violate Hollywood Romantic Protocol with the death of the Duchess – without the female love interest, the film would be forced to do something interesting through its third act – but, as we discover, this plot point is merely sleight of hand, all explained in a last-minute montage of crash-cuts straight out of OCEAN’S TWELVE.
 Plot twists serve a movie best when they reveal something startling, but this movie’s pretentiousness in speculating on Eisenheim’s communing with the dead or overthrowing an empire belies its prosaic outcome – monogamy.

-Eisenheim’s stage tricks were all sleight-of-CGI, which was yet another distraction, as the illusions were too extreme.
+Eisenheim’s stage tricks are all sleight-of-CGI, which is yet another distraction, as the illusions are too extreme.
 Since this tale is told through the eyes of Detective Uhl, Eisenheim could have just as easily presented “real” illusions, challenging enough to be considered supernatural by the virgin crowds of the day (as Arthur C. Clarke notes, “Any sufficiently advanced technology is indistinguishable from magic”) but in making them truly inexplicable (growing an orange tree in seconds, conjuring ghosts – attired in the couture of the period – walking through the audience), the movie leans on us to regard them as supernatural (as his audiences do).
 If so, then we must question the obvious: “Do clothes have souls too?”
 (Otherwise, why aren’t the ghosts naked?
 Does the supernatural world respect the propriety of Victorian-morals Europe and employ ectoplasmic clothing mimicry?)

-Of course, the grandest illusion is that which our species perpetrates on itself – using “love” and “romance” to façade more earthy human proclivities.
+Of course, the grandest illusion is that which our species perpetrates on itself – using “love” and “romance” to façade more earthly human proclivities.
 In a biological system geared towards the continuance of Life, procreation is nothing short of Life’s Prime Directive.
 Mating is good.
 The Villains are the hypocrisy of “love” and “romance.”
 THE ILLUSIONIST glorifies these Villains morbidly.

 Sophie and Eisenheim delude themselves that their “love” for each other justifies their heinous framing of the Prince.
 Society seemingly advocates their premeditated crime, for when Inspector Uhl figures out the plot, rather than arrest Eisenheim for deviously driving a man to suicide, he simply laughs at Eisenheim’s ingenuity (which involved slipping someone a mickey, faking a death, public slander, planting evidence – all crimes, even in 1900 Vienna) because Eisenheim “did it for love” of course.